The Hawaii Guide to Section 8 Housing

 The Homeownership Voucher Program allows some program participants to use their vouchers toward the purchase of homes.
 To be eligible, they must earn a certain amount of money not exceeding 120% of the area’s median income, work at least part-time, and meet other requirements.

-The Hawaii Public Housing Authority and the City and County of Honolulu Department of Community Services participate in the homeownership program.
+Only a few PHAs in Hawaii, such as the Honolulu Department of Community Services, participate in this program.
+Interested applicants should contact their PHA for details.
 Because Section 8 in Hawaii primarily assists with payments on rental properties, most other PHAs in the state do not.

 What are the Public Housing Authorities in Hawaii?